meefen/academic-kickstart/content/post/week4.md

 ## Meet Learning Analytics Experts

 **[Dr. Alyssa Wise](https://steinhardt.nyu.edu/faculty/Alyssa_Wise)** is Associate Professor of Learning Sciences and Educational Technology and the Director of the [Learning Analytics Research Network](https://steinhardt.nyu.edu/learn/) at NYU.
 She is an Editor in Chief of the *Journal of Learning Analytics* and an Associate Editor of the *Journal of the Learning Sciences*.
 According to her bio, "Dr. Wise's research is situated at the intersection of the learning sciences and educational data science, focusing on the design of learning analytics systems that are theoretically grounded, computationally robust, and pedagogically useful for informing teaching and learning."
 Among many wise things shared by Dr. Wise, below is a recent video clip of her talking about what we need to be successful in the field of learning analytics.
+She is also scheduled to deliver **a webinar on Oct 16 2019** about [*Designing Learning Analytics for Humans with Humans*](https://www.eventbrite.com.au/e/designing-learning-analytics-for-humans-with-humans-prof-alyssa-wise-registration-73251177243).

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/NZeRxSC0ABs?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>